 Treatment is done under general anaesthetic.
 You will not usually need to stay in hospital overnight.

-Recovering after treatment
+Recovering after treatment for a bone cyst

-It normally takes at least a few months for the bone to heal.
+If you have treatment for a bone cyst it normally takes at least a few months for the bone to heal.

 You may need to avoid activities or sports that could damage the bone until it has healed.